 We measure and report goodwill and intangible assets at fair value on a non-recurring basis.
-Refer to Note 8-Goodwill and Intangible Assets, for further details.
-There were no assets measured at fair value on a non-recurring basis during fiscal 2014.
+Refer to Note 8 to Notes to Consolidated Financial Statements - Goodwill and Intangible Assets, for further details.
+There were no assets measured at fair value on a non-recurring basis during fiscal 2015.